 Phone: +27 21 424 3346

 Judy was born and raised in the Eastern Cape, South Africa.
 She matriculated from Stirling High School in East London (with distinction); completed a BA Psychology degree (Cum Laude) from the Nelson Mandela University (NMU) in Port Elizabeth and went on to obtain an Honours degree in Industrial/Organisational Psychology also from NMU as a Mandela Rhodes Scholar in the Class of 2007.
-Judy holds an MA in Organisational Psychology from Columbia University in New York City, which she completed as a Fulbright Scholar.
+Judy holds an MA in Organisation Psychology from Columbia University in New York City, which she completed as a Fulbright Scholar.
 She is also a certified coach through the Centre for Coaching at the University of Cape Town Graduate School of Business.
 In her spare time Judy enjoys travelling, dancing, sports, reading, spending time with loved ones and binging on series.